What is a Peer Mentor?

 Peers- We provide our peer mentoring to those who are newly injured and those who are living in the community and simply want to connect.
 A peer is selected to ‘mentor’ an individual based upon his or her injury level, cause of injury/disorder, sex, age, and other considerations.
 The Chapter believes the more ‘alike’ a peer and the individual are the more successful they will be working together.
 Whether an individual wants to see how a peer transfers from a wheelchair to the car, or talk with the peer about a personal care issue, the peer is there to answer questions, confide in and provide useful techniques for adjusting to a new way of life.

-Family- Peer Support is also available for family members, spouses, and friends.
+Family- Peer Support is also available for family members, spouses, and caregivers.
 Often all the focus is on the newly injured and the family is forgotten.
 We have peers who are family members and understand that the injury is to the entire family, not just the person who has been injured.
 These individuals offer understanding, tips on how to manage all that is happening, discussions about relationship adjustments and suggestions for the transition back home.

 We are like you.
 We are individuals and family members affected by a spinal cord injury or disorder.
 We are living successful lives despite the challenges we face living with a SCI/D. We: